Mark1-15/project-1/README.md

 ##### Story Testing

-This section will lokk back onto the user stories to show how the end result has met the 'must-have' and 'should-have' user stories criteria.
+This section will look back onto the user stories to show how the end result has met the 'must-have' and 'should-have' user stories criteria.

 Firstly, the website should have been fully responsive while also being easy to navigate.
-The end product is fully reponsive and looks good reagrdless of what screen size is being used, and the layout of the pages have been designed in a way that they are easy to look at and follow, with the information first displayed to the user, then followed by prompts for either further information if the user wishes, or to book an activity.
+The end product is fully reponsive and looks good regardless of what screen size is being used, and the layout of the pages have been designed in a way that they are easy to look at and follow, with the information first displayed to the user, then followed by prompts for either further information if the user wishes, or to book an activity.
 Therefore the tasks completed meant that the acceptance criteria for this user story has been met.

 ![user story 1](readme-documents/image-21.png)